China sacks ally of former security chief as graft probe widens

 BEIJING (Reuters) - A former aide to China’s retired domestic security chief Zhou Yongkang was sacked on Thursday after authorities opened a corruption probe, state media said, the latest move targeting associates of Zhou, who is also under investigation for graft.

-The ruling Communist Party’s anti-corruption watchdog announced in February that Ji was being investigated for suspected serious breaches of party discipline and the law, the usual euphemism for graft.
+The ruling Communist Party’s anti-corruption watchdog announced in February that Ji was being investigated for suspected serious breaches of party discipline and the law, the usual euphemism it uses for graft.

 The government has given no other details and it has not been possible to reach Ji for comment.
 Sources have told Reuters that Zhou has been put under virtual house arrest.

-President Xi Jinping has launched a sweeping crackdown on corruption since taking power, warning corruption is a threat to the ruling Communist Party’s very survival.
+President Xi Jinping has launched a sweeping crackdown on corruption since taking power, warning corruption is a threat to the Communist Party’s survival.

-Ji worked with Zhou when the latter was land resources minister in the late 1990s.
+Ji worked with Zhou when Zhou was land resources minister in the late 1990s.
 He then followed Zhou to Sichuan province and became one of his secretaries when Zhou was provincial party boss, Ji’s official resume shows.

-It is unclear if the government will actually put Zhou on trial and risk embarrassing revelations about China’s elite becoming public, undermining confidence in the party.
+It is unclear if the government will put Zhou on trial and risk embarrassing public revelations about China’s elite, potentially undermining confidence in the party.

 Zhou was a patron of former high-flying politician Bo Xilai, who was jailed for life in September for corruption and abuse of power in the worst political scandal since the 1976 downfall of the Gang of Four led by the widow of former leader Mao Zedong at the end of the Cultural Revolution.